openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

 ## Robots Vs Other Delivery Types

-Autonomous and remotely piloted delivery robots do not require a driver, whereas other forms of deliveries may, e.g. in a commerical or private car, truck, bike, etc. For this MDS release, this mode is limited to deliveries where a human driver is not on board the vehicle doing the delivery.
+Autonomous and remotely piloted delivery robots do not require a driver, whereas other forms of deliveries may, e.g. in a commerical or private car, truck, bike, etc. For this MDS release, this mode is limited to deliveries where a human driver is not on board the vehicle doing the delivery, and human passengers are not being transported.

 ## Table of Contents